osrg/ryu-certification/switch/LINC.md

 unsupported version 0x5.
 If possible, set the switch to use one of the versions [4]
     ethernet/vlan(vid=100)/ipv4/tcp-->'vlan_vid=100,actions=output:CONTROLLER'                           ERROR
+        Receiving timeout: no packet-in.
+    ethernet/vlan(vid=203)/ipv4/tcp-->'vlan_vid=100,actions=output:2'                                    OK
-        Receiving timeout: no packet-in. unsupported version 0x5.
-If possible, set the switch to use one of the versions [4] ethernet/vlan(vid=203)/ipv4/tcp-->'vlan_vid=100,actions=output:2'                                    OK unsupported version 0x5.
-If possible, set the switch to use one of the versions [4] ethernet/vlan(vid=100)/ipv6/tcp-->'vlan_vid=100,actions=output:2'                                    ERROR
+unsupported version 0x5.
+If possible, set the switch to use one of the versions [4]
+    ethernet/vlan(vid=100)/ipv6/tcp-->'vlan_vid=100,actions=output:2'                                    ERROR